US-based company NOW AVAILABLE!

 This one-of-a-kind company offers customized performances and set repertoire for every occasion – private parties, corporate gatherings, gala celebrations and special events – delighting your clients and audiences with magical performances atop 14 foot sway poles.
 See images found here at company’s website.

-Tall Tales on the High Seas – work in progress
+Tall Tales of the High Seas

 A new work for children and audiences of all ages.